TryAtSoftware/Extensions/TryAtSoftware.Extensions.Reflection.md

 # About the project

-`TryAtSoftware.Extensions` is a library containing extension methods and utility components that should simplify (and optimize) some common operations with reflection.
+`TryAtSoftware.Extensions.Reflection` is a library containing extension methods and utility components that should simplify (and optimize) some common operations with reflection.

 # About us